VEuPathDB/conifer/Util/lib/conifer/docs/DeveloperManual.md

 Both are valid but the flat design was chosen to avoid recursive overflows from interpolations referencing a variable in the same dictionary.
-In this example, `{{ modelconfig.oauthUrl }}` is an illegal reference because it requires interpolating the `oauthUrl` value from the same dictionary that is still being defined.
+In the following example, `{{ modelconfig.oauthUrl }}` is an illegal reference because it requires interpolating the `oauthUrl` value from the same dictionary that is still being defined.

       modelconfig:
         oauthUrl: http://oauth.org